Wedding Reception Trivia Game

 Whether you use this wedding trivia game to liven up the wedding reception or not, it could also be used as a fun bridal shower game as well.
 The important thing is for you and your guests to enjoy yourselves with a little creativity thrown in for good measure!
 Our wedding reception trivia game got rave reviews from our guests.

-This game can also be used for a bridal shower.
+This game can also be used for a bridal shower, or a baby shower if the questions asked are just about the mother-to-be.
 If you are reading this and getting married soon, happy wedding day to you!

 Wedding Reception Game